prblm-sh/Find-Empty-Wavs/README.md

 # silent-Wavs
 Currently only tested on Windows

-A CLI python script that finds all empty/silent .WAV files in a directory and gives user the option to either remove the silent files or move them into a new separate folder.
+A CLI python script that finds all empty/silent .WAV files in a directory and gives user the option to remove the silent files and/or move them into a new separate folder.
+Additionally, also gives the option of creating a `.zip` archive file to aid in uploading/sending sound stems.

+For an example of running the script, see the [example](#an-example-run) at the bottom of this README.

 # Helpful Articles
 If you're not comfy using command-line interfaces, here's a couple documentation pages that may help you get started.